 NMPW Offers Scholarships in Journalism

 NMPW annually awards two Doris Gregory Memorial journalism scholarships.
 The 2020 award will also honor the memory of NMPW member Deb Farson.
-Recipients must be continuing to pursue a graduate or undergraduate degree or minor in print journalism, broadcast, photojournalism, public relations, communications or advertising at a New Mexico college or university the following fall 2020 semester.
+Recipients must be continuing students in pursuit of a graduate or undergraduate degree or minor in print journalism, broadcast, photojournalism, public relations, communications or advertising at a New Mexico college or university the following fall 2020 semester.